keberle94/machinery/docs/Dealing-with-Duplication-of-Data.md

   * Creation of a system description using an editor
   * Composition of a system description using hierarchical templates
   * Import from a different format (e.g. kiwi, AutoYaST)
 * Configuration files can consist of data which is covered on a more abstract level and data which is not.
-This means need to retrieve this file in order to not lose the uncovered data.
+This means we need to retrieve this file in order to not lose the uncovered data.